 It has not taken long for Twenty20 cricket to make its mark.
 Since its humble beginnings in the English county divisions in 2003, the format has blossomed from an experimental curiosity into a worldwide phenomenon.

 Now there are big-money T20 leagues all over the globe that attract some of the world’s greatest talents, including many of those enduring fan favourites who no longer play at international level.
-There is also the ICC World Twenty20, where the top national sides duke it out for the right to be crowned world champions.
+There is also the ICC T20 World Cup, where the top national sides duke it out for the right to be crowned world champions.

 Let us show you which online cricket bookies offer the best match odds, player specials and futures markets for T20 betting.